 That is why the best timing is less about chasing peak light and more about balancing light with crowd density.
 Seongsu works through controlled tones, spacing, and calm facades.
 Slightly softer daylight often suits the district better than aggressive noon contrast.

-Why do alley shots often look more like Seongsu than direct cafe shots
+Alley shots often look more like Seongsu

 In Seongsu, the district mood does not end at the cafe door.
 It continues through the movement between one cafe and the next.
 That is why alley shots often feel more authentic.
 Wall spacing, sign distance, people crossing the frame, and the way a facade opens at the end of a lane all help the image read as Seongsu rather than as a generic stylish cafe.